-A Type A claim is extinguished after 3 years from the time when the aggrieved party comes to know of the damage and the identity of the violator, or 20 years from the time of the tortious act, whichever comes first (Article 724 of the Civil Code).
+A Type A claim is extinguished after 3 years from the time that the aggrieved party comes to know of the damage and the identity of the violator, or 20 years from the time of the tortious act, whichever comes first (Article 724 of the Civil Code).
 In practice, the damage and the violator usually become known to the aggrieved party when a cease and desist order or a surcharge payment order is issued by the JFTC, and the limitation period of 3 years starts to run at that time.

-Type B claims (Article 25 of the AMA)A Type B claim is extinguished after 3 years from the date that a cease and desist order or surcharge payment order becomes final and binding (Article 26(2) of the AMA).
+Type B claims (Article 25 of the AMA)

+A Type B claim is extinguished after 3 years from the date that a cease and desist order or surcharge payment order becomes final and binding (Article 26(2) of the AMA).
+The 3-year limitation period for a Type A or Type B claim is suspended upon (i) filing of a complaint with the court, (ii) filing of an attachment, provisional seizure, or provisional disposition, or (iii) acknowledgment of the claim by the obligor.